Informative Goodness-of-Fit for Multivariate Distributions: Discussion

 Moreover, as we aimed for when formulating Q2 in Section \ref{intro}, the true probability function of the data can be estimated semi-parametrically via \eqref{skewG_est}, while assessing the validity of the model postulated by the scientists.
 Interestingly, the resulting estimate incorporates the knowledge carried by the hypothesized model and thus, it provides a data-driven update for it in the direction of the true distribution of the data.

 Despite the usefulness of the methods presented here in applied settings, and in the physical sciences in particular (e.g., Section \ref{bkg}), they are not exempt from limitations.
 For instance, several problems in physics and astronomy, often involve no more than 8 or 10 dimensions and/or can be reduced to 2D planes \citep[e.g.,][]{aprile}.
 In this context, choosing $m_d$ equal to $3$ or $4$ for all $d=1,\dots,p$, is often sufficient to avoid overfitting and, eventually, lack of power by implementing adequate model selection strategies and for sufficiently large samples (see Sections \ref{inference} and \ref{diagnostics}).
 In more dimensions, however, the method suffers from the curse of dimensionality \citep[e.g.][]{friedman}, as the size of the LP tensor basis increases exponentially fast with $p$.
 In this context, a regularized solution could be particularly valuable \citep[see for instance][]{signoretto} when analyzing, for instance, data coming from large astronomical surveys such as the Large Synoptic Survey Telescope (LSST) survey \citep[e.g.,][]{tyson}.
+Alternatively, if the interest is merely in detecting signals without assuming a specific background model, a data-driven solution for high-dimensional data has been recently proposed by \eqref{mikael}.

 Furthermore, the unitary representation of the likelihood ratio in \eqref{jcd} relies on the Rosenblatt transform and which can lead to different configurations of $\bm{U}$ and, potentially, different estimators.
-Despite this aspect would require adequate treatment on its own, it is worth noting that this problem is essentially the same arising in the context of vine copulas \citep[e.g.,][]{Nagler} and for which adequate model selection procedures exists \citep[e.g.,][]{panagiotelis,dissmann}.
+While this aspect would require adequate treatment on its own, it is worth noting that this problem is essentially the same arising in the context of vine copulas \citep[e.g.,][]{Nagler} and for which adequate model selection procedures exists \citep[e.g.,][]{panagiotelis,dissmann}.

 Finally, the inferential procedures presented here extend classical smooth tests to the multivariate setting and allow us to visualize graphically the departure of $F$ from $G$ and study their substructures.
 Despite this article focuses on simple null hypothesis, that is, the postulated model is assumed to be fully specified, classical results on smooth tests \citep[e.g.,][Sec 4.2.2.3 and 5.2.2.3 ]{thas} can be used to show to derive asymptotic tests in the parametric setting.
 Unfortunately, however, the asymptotic approximations are known to be rather slow in the parametric case.
 Therefore, in practical applications, when $G$ depends on unknown parameters it is recommended to perform inference by means of the parametric bootstrap and which has been shown by \citet{babu} to be consistent also in the multivariate setting.